Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 1

-In this section, we first introduce Jardine's model structure on a site and discuss how left Bousfield localizations are performed on this model category in \ref{41}.
-Then, we turn our focus to the site $(Sm/k)_\text{Nis}$, where $k$ is a field of characteristic zero, and perform a localization with respect to the affine line in \ref{42}.
+In this section, we first introduce Joyal's model structure on a site and discuss how left Bousfield localizations are performed on this model category in Subsection \ref{41}.
+Then, we turn our focus to the site $(Sm/k)_\text{Nis}$, where $k$ is a field of characteristic zero, and perform a localization with respect to the affine line in the model structure from previous subsection.
 This results in the motivic unstable homotopy category.
 After this, we find our way to the motivic stable homotopy category and finish the first part of our motivic picture in \ref{43}.
+The two main references for this section are \cite{Voevodsky1998} and \cite{MorelVoevodsky1999}.